FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/40-Refactoring-Migrated-Code/10-Types-I-want-more-out-of-it/index.md

     }
 }
 ```

+## Reducing the number of calls to the database
 The problem is that now we will have two queries going to the database:
 ![](using_profiler.png)
 So we need to improve our code,  we need one SQL query that will return more than one column a time.
 To do so we need some ground work.
 We need to create a new object that will store all the information we need :